'Buy now, pay later' in Australia

 The ASIC review found the majority of buy now, pay later users admitted to spending more than they otherwise would.
 One in six users said they had experienced at least one negative impact as a result of using buy now, pay later services, such as delaying bill payments, becoming overdrawn, or having to borrow money from family or other loan providers.

 So, should you use Afterpay, or steer clear of buy now, pay later services altogether?
 We've weighed up the pros and cons of Afterpay to help you decide.

 Benefits of using Afterpay

-Afterpay wouldn’t be the billion-dollar business it is today if it wasn’t such an enticing payment option.
+Afterpay wouldn't have become this popular if it wasn't enticing.
 Here are some of the main benefits of using Afterpay.

 1. Seamless integration within store